'Real Housewives' stars plead not guilty to latest fraud charges

-NEWARK, New Jersey (Reuters) - “Real Housewives of New Jersey” cast members Teresa and Giuseppe (Joe) Giudice pleaded not guilty on Wednesday to two counts of loan fraud, part of a slew of federal charges they face for what prosecutors say was years of lying on financial applications and hiding income.
+NEWARK, N.J., Nov 20 (Reuters) - “Real Housewives of New Jersey” cast members Teresa and Giuseppe (Joe) Giudice pleaded not guilty on Wednesday to two counts of loan fraud, part of a slew of federal charges they face for what prosecutors say was years of lying on financial applications and hiding income.

 The newest charges stem from the couple allegedly making a false claim eight years ago that Teresa had a job as a real estate agent making $15,000 a month, prosecutors said.
 She was not employed outside the home, according to prosecutors.